KittyGiraudel/site/_posts/2014-10-27-rethinking-atwoods-law.md

 ## Nonsense you say!

 Sass is 7 years old if no mistake, and has come a long since its early days.
-In 7 years, and especially because of silly guys like me loving doing crazy shits, a lot of stuff has been made in Sass already.
+In 7 years, and especially because of silly people like me loving doing crazy shits, a lot of stuff has been made in Sass already.
 Let's see:

 * [a JSON parser](http://hugogiraudel.com/2014/01/20/json-in-sass/);
 * [bitwise operators](http://hugogiraudel.com/2014/06/22/bitwise-operators-in-sass/);